twairgroup/wondercoin/README.md

 We can't wait to meet you!
 Looking forward to having WonderCoin with you in the coming days!

-Be safe and happy every day
+Stay safe and happy every day

 Twairgroup & Edward